apify/apify-docs/content/academy/web_scraping_for_beginners/best_practices.md

 ---
-title: Writing scrapers - Best practices
+title: Best practices
 description: Understand the standards and best practices that we here at Apify abide by to write readable, scalable, and maintainable code.
-menuWeight: 8.4
+menuWeight: 1.4
 paths:
-    - concepts/best-practices
+    - web-scraping-for-beginners/best-practices
 ---

 # [](#best-practices) Best practices when writing scrapers